 Moist but well drained

-However, there is much more to this pretty flowering plant than its medicinal benefits.
-This herbaceous perennial showcases paired green leaves and attractive, star-shaped flowers in various shades of yellow, that will brighten up even the dreariest of gardens.
+St. John’s Wort is a herbaceous perennial showcasing paired green leaves and attractive, star-shaped flowers in various shades of yellow, that will brighten up even the dreariest of gardens.

-If that doesn’t put you off, and you’re still keen to bring St. John’s Wort into your UK garden, read on for our best care and growing tips, to find out everything you need to know about this bright, widespread and mood-boosting wonder plant.
+If that doesn’t put you off, and you’re still keen to bring St. John’s Wort into your UK garden, read on for our best care and growing tips, to find out everything you need to know about this bright and widespread wonder plant.

 Background, Origins & Varieties